peterneave/devproxy/README.md

 ## Local Development

 ✅ Dev Proxy will set itself as the system proxy.
-You can run commands Invoke-WebRequest or curl.
+You can run commands `Invoke-WebRequest` or `curl`.

 ℹ️ Chromium based browsers (Edge/Chrome) bypass system proxy settings for localhost URLs - you need to exclude localhost URLs from the bypass list.